Adamant-im/adamant-api-jsclient/README.md

 Applications should provide several independently operated HTTPS nodes and handle returned errors.
 Malformed responses, timeouts, and partial network outages must not be treated as successful requests.

+## Error handling

+Expected validation, node, and transport failures resolve to a single result
+shape: `{success: false, errorMessage: string}`.
+Check `response.success` before reading response data.
+Node-specific `error` and `message` fields are normalized to `errorMessage`; application code does not need to check multiple error fields.
+See the [error-handling guide](https://js.docs.adamant.im/guide/error-handling).

 ## Development

 ```sh